-Following the daily news with the death tolls and pointless squabbles is very different from seeking to understand human society and world politics in general.
-And when you skip the sugar and carbs of the daily stuff, you free your mind up to accomplish much more than you otherwise would.
+Following the daily news with the death tolls and pointless squabbles is very different from seeking to understand human society and world politics in general**.
+And when you skip the sugar and carbs of the daily stuff, you free your mind up to understand much more of the big picture than you otherwise would.

-As just one example, this blog has reached over four million people and 40 million page views, promoting the idea of lower consumption for the rich world.
+As just one example, this blog has reached over 40 million separate people and 400 million page views (numbers updated for 2021), promoting the idea of lower consumption for the rich world.
 And I still cast my votes in every election and send the odd letter to a senator.
 Is this a higher or lower impact than me spending that time being “well-informed” watching or reading the daily news?

 Regardless of your goals, you will notice exactly the same effect: If you don’t think you can be a better citizen without daily or even weekly news, just do yourself a favor and try it for one week.

 Also, the title for this post was shamelessly copied from a chapter in Tim Ferriss’ useful book The Four Hour Workweek.

 Update: several years after this post was written, I had the pleasure of being a guest on The Tim Ferriss Podcast, completing this funny online circle.
 Then, I even got to contribute my own mini-chapter to his subsequent book, Tribe of Mentors.
 Thanks Tim!

 You can find the podcast episode here: https://tim.blog/2017/02/13/mr-money-mustache/

 * Although if you really think about it, reducing driving actually could reduce the incidence of floods, due to the effect of driving on climate change, and the effect of a warmer planet on the amount of atmospheric moisture and thus the intensity of storms.